Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/WaitBeforeTakingPicture.md

 ## Description

-Flash on time before taking the image.
+Flash on time before taking the image

 !!!
 Note
-    A shorter flash duration than 0.5s ist not recommended.
+    A shorter flash duration than 0.5s is not recommended.